gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - [Product Family Algebra](#product-family-algebra)
 - [Final Exam](#final-exam)

+_Images are from Dr. Khedri's Lecture Slides for SFWR ENG 3A04 Software Design II._

 ## Day 1 Jan 5, 2018
 - Fridays are for problem solving :relieved: